milanofthe/pathsim/README.md

-# PathSim - A Time-Domain System Simulation Framework
+# PathSim - A System Simulation Framework

 ## Overview

-PathSim is a flexible block-based time-domain system simulation framework in Python with automatic differentiation capabilities and an event handling mechanism.
-It provides a variety of classes that enable modeling and simulating complex interconnected dynamical systems similar to Matlab Simulink but in Python!
+**PathSim** is a flexible block-based time-domain system simulation framework in Python with automatic differentiation capabilities and an event handling mechanism!
+It provides a variety of classes that enable modeling and simulating complex interconnected dynamical systems through Python scripting.

-Key features of PathSim include:
+All of that with minimal dependencies, only `numpy`, `scipy` and `matplotlib`!

+Key Features:

-- Hot-swappable blocks and solvers during simulation
+- **Hot-swappable** blocks and solvers during simulation
-- Natural handling of algebraic loops
-- Blocks are inherently MIMO (Multiple Input, Multiple Output) capable
+- Blocks are inherently **MIMO** (Multiple Input, Multiple Output) capable
-- Blocks are decentralized and manage their own state, i.e. reading from the scope is just `scope.read()`
-- Linear scaling with the number of blocks and connections
-- Wide range of numerical integrators (implicit, explicit, high order, adaptive)
+- Wide range of **numerical integrators** (implicit, explicit, high order, adaptive)
-- Modular and hierarchical modeling with (nested) subsystems
+- **Modular and hierarchical** modeling with (nested) subsystems
-- Event handling system to detect and resolve discrete events (zero-crossing detection)
+- **Event handling** system to detect and resolve discrete events (zero-crossing detection)
-- Automatic differentiation for fully differentiable system simulations (sensitivity analysis and optimization)
+- Automatic differentiation for **fully differentiable** system simulations
-- Library of pre-defined blocks (`Integrator`, `Adder`, `TransferFunction`, `Scope`, etc.)
-- Extensibility by subclassing the base `Block` class and implementing just a handful of methods
+- **Extensibility** by subclassing the base `Block` class and implementing just a handful of methods

-For the full documentation, examples, tutorials and API-reference visit [readthedocs](https://pathsim.readthedocs.io/en/latest/)!
+For the full documentation, tutorials and API-reference visit [readthedocs](https://pathsim.readthedocs.io/en/latest/)!

 ## Installation

-The latest release version of pathsim is available on [PyPi](https://pypi.org/project/pathsim/) and installable via pip:
+The latest release version of PathSim is available on [PyPi](https://pypi.org/project/pathsim/) and installable via pip:

 ```console
 pip install pathsim